Spiti Valley Road Trip

-Day Six: Kaza Local Sightseeing - Langza to Komic to Hikkim to Kaza
+Day Seven - Kaza Local Sightseeing - Langza to Hikkim to Komic to Key Monastery to Kaza

-Day seven holds more promises of capturing the picturesque views in your memories and your cameras.
-While driving towards Chadratal, en-route, you can visit the Key Monastery, The Kibber Village, and the Chicham Bridge.
-The night stay is at Chandratal hence the other half of the day, and you can stroll around Chadratal Lake for 1-2 hours.
+Day eight holds more promises of capturing the picturesque views in your memories and your cameras.
+While driving towards Chadratal, en-route, you can visit Chicham Bridge (Highest Bridge in Asia).
+Afternoon visit Chandratal Lake.
+You can stroll around Chadratal Lake for 1-2 hours.
 4 pm start your drive to Manali.
 Dinner and overnight stay at Manali.